acrolinx/sdk-java/README.md

 #### First Steps

-Create instance of AcrolinxEndpoint to begin.
+Create instance of `AcrolinxEndpoint` to begin.

-AcrolinxEndpoint offers a single entry point to avail features provided by the SDK.
+`AcrolinxEndpoint` offers a single entry point to the avail features provided by the SDK.

 See the [Acrolinx Java SDK demo](https://github.com/acrolinx/sdk-demo-java/blob/master/src/main/java/com/acrolinx/client/demo/SdkDemo.java) for a quickstart example.